Query expansion techniques for information retrieval: A survey: Query Expansion

-where $P(s_1, s_2)$ is the combine probability that $s_1$ and $s_2$ co-occur within a particular circumference, and, $P(s_1)$ and $P(s_2)$ are the respective probability of occurrence of terms $s_1$ and $s_2$.
-Such a measurement techniques account for relative positions of terms in a document.
-Further, in the sense of word order (such as ``program executing" or ``executing program"), asymmetric order is preferable, where $P(s_1, s_2)$ refers to the probability that $s_2$ exactly follow the $s_2$.
-The mutual information will be: zero if there is no co-occurrence, equal to one if terms $s_1$ and $s_2$ are distinct, and, equal to $log_2 \left(\frac{1}{P(s_1)}+1\right)$ if $s_2$ is absolutely correlated to $s_2$.
+These probabilities can be evaluated by relative frequency count.
+Equation \ref{eq:8} is based on mutual information, which is symmetric in nature, i.e., $I(s_1, s_2)= I(s_2, s_1)$.
+However, in the context of words, order is important, i.e., ``program executing" is different from ``executing program".
+Hence, it is preferable to consider an asymmetric version of Eq. \ref{eq:8}, where $P(s_1, s_2)$ refers to the probability that $s_1$ exactly follows $s_2$.
+The mutual information (Eq. \ref{eq:8}) will be: zero if there is no co-occurrence, one if terms $s_1$ and $s_2$ are distinct, and, $log_2 \left(\frac{1}{P(s_1)}+1\right)$ if $s_1$ is completely correlated to $s_2$.

 The drawback of the above formulation is that it can favor infrequent co-occurring terms as compared to frequent distant-occurring terms.

 As another option, we can adopt the general description of conditional probability for calculating the stability of association between terms $s_1$ to $s_2$: